 You don’t have to use one of these themes, but I can vouch for their quality, speed, and available support.

 If you choose a different theme, fine.
-Just make sure you’re following the rules listed above, about how to pick a worthwhile theme
+Just make sure to keep the guidelines listed above in mind.

 - The Genesis Framework: A world famous theme.
 Simple, elegant, extensible, and well coded.
 If you choose WPEngine as your host, the Genesis Framework is included, so you can save some money